Purpose

 Considerations

-• For a repeatable event, if its execution duration exceeds the scheduling interval, multiple identical events will be executed at the same time.
-You need to make sure that the execution duration is shorter than the scheduling interval.
+EVERY intervalis specified withoutSTART TIME, the event will run indefinitely. - For recurring events, if the execution time exceeds the scheduling interval, multiple events may run at the same time.
+You need to ensure that the execution time is less than the scheduling interval.

 Parameters